Boeing replaces senior executive as 737 MAX crisis grows

-SEATTLE/WASHINGTON (Reuters) - Boeing’s top commercial airplanes executive, Kevin McAllister, is leaving the company as the planemaker grapples with the fallout from two fatal crashes of its 737 MAX, the company said on Tuesday.
+SEATTLE/WASHINGTON (Reuters) - Boeing Co (BA.N) on Tuesday replaced the top executive of its commercial airplanes division, Kevin McAllister, marking the first high-level departure since the fallout started over two fatal crashes of its 737 MAX.

+The company named veteran Boeing executive Stan Deal, who has been at the helm of Boeing’s Global Services division, to succeed McAllister effective immediately as president and chief executive of Boeing Commercial Airplanes.

+The world’s largest planemaker faces a growing crisis over the eight-month safety ban of its previously best-selling flagship jetliner prompted by crashes in Indonesia and Ethiopia that killed 346 people.

-Boeing named company executive Stan Deal to succeed McAllister effective immediately as president and chief executive of Boeing Commercial Airplanes.
-Boeing has come under harsh criticism for failing to turn over instant messages from a former pilot to the Federal Aviation Administration (FAA) for months, prompting a demand for answers from the agency.
+The company is also the target of harsh criticism for failing to turn over instant messages from a former pilot describing erratic 737 MAX simulator software to the Federal Aviation Administration (FAA) for months, prompting a demand for answers from the agency.

+Tuesday’s announcement, a day before the company was due to report quarterly financial results, shocked some Boeing employees, with one insider calling McAllister a “scapegoat” and pointing out that he came to the helm of BCA later in the 737 MAX development.

+McAllister had been on the road frequently for months meeting with airline customers, playing a central but behind-the-scenes role as Boeing scrambles to rebuild trust with customers and the flying public.

-Deal joined Boeing in 1986 and was previously president and CEO of Boeing Global Services.
-Boeing is still working to win approval to unground the 737 MAX after the crashes that killed 346 people.
+Deal joined Boeing in 1986 and was previously president and CEO of Boeing Global Services, which sells analytics, parts and maintenance services for airline customers.
+Boeing is still working to win approval to unground the 737 MAX after the crashes.

 The management change was announced after Boeing’s board met in San Antonio.